jaineel1/Papayu/README.md

 ACCESS_TOKEN_EXPIRE_MINUTES=30
 ---

-###Test Login Credentials
+# Test Login Credentials
 For demonstration purposes, the following test credentials may be used:

-Demo Account: demo@skills.ai / password123
+-Demo Account: demo@skills.ai / password123

-These credentials are limited to demo access and do not expose real user data.
+-These credentials are limited to demo access and do not expose real user data.

-##Basic Error Handling
+# Basic Error Handling

-Frontend displays user-friendly messages for network and authentication errors

-Backend validates all inputs using Pydantic schemas

-Invalid requests return structured HTTP error responses

-Server errors are logged for debugging without exposing sensitive data
+-Frontend displays user-friendly messages for network and authentication errors -Backend validates all inputs using Pydantic schemas -Invalid requests return structured HTTP error responses -Server errors are logged for debugging without exposing sensitive data -Security and Secrets

-Security and Secrets

-No API keys, passwords, or secrets are hardcoded

-.env files are excluded via .gitignore
+-No API keys, passwords, or secrets are hardcoded -.env files are excluded via .gitignore

-Firebase credentials are managed via environment variables

-Dataset is referenced by link only; no raw data is committed
+-Firebase credentials are managed via environment variables -Dataset is referenced by link only; no raw data is committed

-###Demonstration
+# Demonstration

 The demonstration includes:

-Sample user profile creation
+-Sample user profile creation

-Career selection and readiness scoring
+-Career selection and readiness scoring

-Skill-gap identification
+-Skill-gap identification

-Personalized learning recommendations
+-Personalized learning recommendations

-Dashboard-based visualization of progress
+-Dashboard-based visualization of progress

-Future Enhancements
+-Future Enhancements

-Role-based access control
+-Role-based access control

-Persistent cloud database
+-Persistent cloud database

-Real-time external integrations
+-Real-time external integrations

-Advanced hybrid intelligence models
+-Advanced hybrid intelligence models

-Resume and portfolio generation
+-Resume and portfolio generation

-Mobile application support
+-Mobile application support

-###Team Information
+# Team Information

-Hackathon: Ingenious Hackathon 7.0
+-Hackathon: Ingenious Hackathon 7.0

-Team Name: Papayu
+-Team Name: Papayu

-Problem Statement: 3
+-Problem Statement: 3

-Project Type: Full-stack Skill Intelligence and Career Readiness System
+-Project Type: Full-stack Skill Intelligence and Career Readiness System

-### Conclusion
+# Conclusion

 This project delivers an explainable, secure, and scalable skill intelligence platform that bridges the gap between academic learning and industry requirements.
 By focusing on career readiness estimation rather than opaque prediction, the system provides meaningful, actionable guidance for long-term professional growth in emerging sectors.